 5.1 Structural reconstruction of the Khuvsgul basin

 The stratigraphic thickness of the Khuvsgul Group increases to the southwest, with lithofacies changes indicating deepening in the same direction (figs. 4, 6).
 Similarly, the relative abundance of terrigenous material in the easternmost exposures of the Kheseen and Erkhelnuur Fms suggest a terrestrial source, or at least a paleotopographic high, to the northeast.
 We suggest that the northern mapping area, which hosts the thinnest Cambrian strata, represents the most proximal region of the Khuvsgul basin, and sections in the Khoridol Saridag Range, Darkhat Valley, and further southwest represent increasingly distal depositional environments.
 In this model, the Northern mapping area is considered to be an autochthonous marginal component, and the fold-and-thrust architecture of the Khoridol Saridag Range map area is likely an amalgamation of parautochthonous platformal material that was folded and thrust-repeated during Paleozoic collision and accretion.
 The dominance of the north-south trending D1 structures in the Northern mapping region and the northern Darkhat Valley suggests a regional episode of east-west compression.
 The presence of ductile D1-parallel fabrics observed in granodiorites from the Northern mapping region (fig. 7) constrain D1 to ≥503.87 ± 0.11 Ma (CA-ID-TIMS; fig. 10).
-We suggest that this phase of deformation represents accretion along the western TMT margin and the final stages of a Cordilleran-style retro-arc foreland basin inversion that was also responsible for the earlier flysch deposition of the Ukhaatolgoi Fm (see Section 5.4-5.5 for additional discussion).
+We suggest that this phase of deformation represents terminal collision and accretion along the western TMT margin and the final stages of a Cordilleran-style retro-arc foreland basin inversion that was also responsible for the earlier flysch deposition of the Ukhaatolgoi Fm (see Sections 5.3.4 and 5.5 for additional discussion).

-The west-dipping fault observed along the eastern foot of the Khoridol Saridag Range (fig. 1C, fig. SI1) is interpreted as the main fault of the Khoridol Saridag Range thrust system, with subsidiary east-dipping backthrusts propagating off this surface (fig. 3).
+The west-dipping fault observed along the eastern foot of the Khoridol Saridag Range (fig. 1C, fig. S1) is interpreted as the main fault of the Khoridol Saridag Range thrust system, with subsidiary east-dipping backthrusts propagating off this surface (fig. 3).
 Repeated backthrusts break the Khoridol Saridag Range into distinct thrust panels, with the last major backthrust bounding the eastern edge of the Darkhat Valley (fig. 1C; fig. 8D).
 Tight, west-vergent isoclinal folds and chevron folds (fig. 8C ) in Khuvsgul Group strata exposed along the southeast edge of the Darkhat Valley reflect this area’s position as the footwall of a major E-dipping backthrust.